yurisha-bajracharya/Art-Gallery/README.md

 # Art Gallery with 2D Visualizations on Visitor Trends

 ## Introduction
-This is a Computer Graphics project focused on visualizing visitor trends in an art gallery.
+This is a Computer Graphics project focused on creating a 3D art gallery.
 The project utilizes OpenGL for rendering, Blender for 3D modeling, and C++ for programming.
 It was completed by the following team members:

 - Shristi Pokhrel (080BCT081)
 - Shruti Maharjan (080BCT082)